iXanadu13/EnderDragon-Wiki/docs/English version/Expansion/Detailed Explanation/Basics.md

 ## Loop

-for loop(same as Java)：
+for loop(same as Java):
 ```js
 for(int i=0;i<10;i++){
     // your code
 }
 ```

-enhanced for loop：
+enhanced for loop:
 ```js
 def numbers = [1, 2, 3, 4, 5]
 for (num in numbers) {